tangrams/osm-webgl-demos/README.md

 osm-webgl-demos
 ============

+A series of demonstrations originlly made for Mozfest14 showing how OpenStreetMap vector data can be displayed and manipulated in a browser using WebGL.

 ###Mozfest14 etherpad link:
 https://festival.etherpad.mozilla.org/WyaCRtedyS

-A series of demonstrations showing how OpenStreetMap vector data can be displayed and manipulated in a browser using WebGL.

 ### Live version